Brain Areas Critical To Human Time Sense Identified. Timing is everything.

 It comes into play when making split second decisions, such as knowing when to stop at a red light, catch a ball or modulate rhythm when playing the piano.
 Now researchers at the Medical College of Wisconsin in Milwaukee and Veterans Affairs Medical Center in Albuquerque have identified areas in the brain responsible for perceiving the passage of time in order to carry out critical everyday functions.
-Brain Areas Critical To Human Time Sense Identified
+Neuroscience and the Soul.

 Please try the following: Make sure that the Web site address displayed in the address bar of your browser is spelled and formatted correctly.
 If you reached this page by clicking a link, contact the Web site administrator to alert them that the link is incorrectly formatted.
 Click the Back button to try another link.
 EPFL | Bluebrain.
 Ways to Improve Human Intelligence.
 This briefing is intended to pull into one convenient, single frame of reference a body of key information which currently is scattered across a great many different contexts.

 Now that it is evident that the brain, and one's intelligence, are highly changeable and that a wide variety of conditions, arrangements and techniques may be employed to improve both brain functioning and intelligence to even a profound degree, we need to make a start on getting a lot of this key information organized to where you and other inquirers can more readily get at it, understand it, and use it.
 Winsights, Part 71, "Eye Tracks" (December 2003) When last I checked, around the start of the new millennium, developmental optometry and practitioners were listed under "Behavioral Optometrists" — ditto with opthalmologists — but since then we now see ten pages of listings under "Developmental.